UK's Starmer will meet with Trump as Europe's leaders worry about drifting US support for Ukraine

 “We’re going to do the best we can to make the best deal we can for both sides,” Trump said Wednesday as he held the first Cabinet meeting of his second term.
 “For Ukraine, we’re going to try very hard to make a good deal so that they can get as much (land) back as possible."

-But the president's rapprochement with Russia has unsettled America's historic allies in Europe, who have found themselves on their heels with Trump returning to the White House with a determination to dramatically make over U.S. foreign policy to correspond with his “America First” world view.
+But the Republican president's rapprochement with Russia has unsettled America's historic allies in Europe.
+They have found themselves on their heels with Trump returning to the White House with a determination to dramatically make over U.S. foreign policy to correspond with his “America First” world view.

 The Trump administration held talks last week with Russia without Ukrainian or other European allies represented.
-And this week this U.S. refused to sign on to resolutions at the U.N. blaming Russia for the war.
+And this week, the U.S. refused to sign on to resolutions at the United Nations blaming Russia for the war, which began three years ago when Moscow invaded.
 The drifting White House view of Ukraine under Trump is leading to a tectonic shift in transatlantic relations.

-But the administration is pushing back on the notion that Trump is ignoring Europe or that Trump is too eager in his push for settlement talks with Putin.
+His administration is pushing back on the notion that Trump is ignoring Europe or is too eager in his push for settlement talks with Putin.

 "He hasn't conceded anything to anyone," Vice President JD Vance said.
 "He's doing the job of a diplomat."

-Trump's meeting with Starmer comes a day before he is to meet with Ukrainian President Volodymyr Zelenskyy.
-In that meeting Friday, the two are expected to sign off on a contentious agreement that would give the U.S. access to Ukraine's critical minerals, which are used in the aerospace, defense and nuclear industries.
-Zelenskyy had chafed at signing off on an agreement without specific security guarantees from the U.S.
+Trump's meeting with Starmer comes a day before a White House meeting with Ukrainian President Volodymyr Zelenskyy.
+The two leaders are expected to sign off Friday on a contentious agreement that would give the U.S. access to Ukraine's critical minerals, which are used in the aerospace, defense and nuclear industries.
+Zelenskyy had chafed at signing off on an agreement without specific security guarantees from Washington.

-But Trump, in announcing plans for the leaders to sign the agreement, was noncommittal about any coming American security guarantees.

-Indeed, if a truce can be reached, Starmer and Macron have agreed to dispatch troops for a potential peacekeeping mission to Ukraine to ensure that fighting between Ukraine and Russia doesn't flare up again.
+If a truce can be reached, Starmer and Macron have agreed to send troops for a potential peacekeeping mission to Ukraine to ensure that fighting between Ukraine and Russia doesn't flare up again.

+Trump is also looking at the moment as an opportunity to potentially reopen economic relations with Russia after three years of U.S.-led sanction efforts to punish Moscow for the invasion.

+“I think there’ll be plenty of of economic cooperation opportunities between the two countries," Trump special envoy Steve Witkoff said in an appearance Thursday on Fox News.

-The British prime minister confirmed Wednesday that he will host a meeting of international leaders in the U.K. on Sunday, focused on Ukraine.
+Starmer is hosting a Sunday meeting in the United Kingdom of international leaders that will focus on Ukraine.
 Zelenskyy is expected to attend.

-Starmer also announced plans this week for the U.K. to bolster defense spending — an issue that should sit well with Trump, who has been critical that European allies are spending too little on defense.
+The prime minister also announced plans this week for the U.K. to bolster defense spending.
+That should sit well with Trump, who has been critical that European allies are spending too little on defense.

-The U.K. government will boost military spending to 2.5% of gross domestic product by 2027, years earlier than expected, and will aim to hit 3% by 2035.
+Starmer's government will increase military spending to 2.5% of gross domestic product by 2027, years earlier than expected, and aim to reach 3% by 2035.

 “The world is becoming ever more dangerous, and it is more important than ever that we are united with our allies,” Starmer said.
 “There are huge opportunities for us to deepen our special relationship, deliver growth and security, and improve the lives of working people in both our great nations.”